DataFire/Integrations/integrations/generated/reverb/README.md

     * accepts_payment_plans `boolean`: If true, only show items that can be purchased with a payment plan
     * auction_price_max `number`: Maximum current auction price
     * category `string`: Category slug from /api/categories
-    * conditions `array` (values: all, new, b-stock, used, non-functioning): Condition: all,new,b-stock,used,non-functioning
+    * conditions `array` (values: all, new, b-stock, used, non-functioning, all-but-new, poor, fair, good, very-good, excellent, mint): Condition: all,new,b-stock,used,non-functioning,all-but-new,poor,fair,good,very-good,excellent,mint
       * items `string`
-    * currency `string` (values: USD, CAD, EUR, GBP, AUD, JPY, NZD, MXN): The currency to be used for the price filters
+    * currency `string` (values: USD, CAD, EUR, GBP, AUD, JPY, NZD, MXN, DKK, SEK, CHF, ARS, BRL, HKD, NOK, PHP, PLN, RUB): The currency to be used for the price filters
     * decade `string`: Decade: e.g. 1970s, early 70s
     * exclude_auctions `boolean`: If true, exclude auctions
     * finish `string`: Visual finish of the item, common for guitars